askebos/enchantments/content/_index.md

 {{% alert %}}

-Would you like to present your work-in-progress to the network in 2024?
+Would you like to present your work-in-progress to the network?
 [Submit your abstract here](events/cfp_work_in_progress/).

 {{% /alert %}}